David Miller (sociologist): Israel and Zionism

-In a 19 February letter, Marie van der Zyl, President of the Board of Deputies, said Miller's "increasingly hysterical attacks on British Jewish organisations are now raising the prospect of real physical harm."
+In a 19 February letter, Marie van der Zyl, President of the Board of Deputies of British Jews, said Miller's "increasingly hysterical attacks on British Jewish organisations are now raising the prospect of real physical harm."
 She said she was responding to his "attacks against the UK's Jewish community, Jewish communal organisations and Jewish students, which one might charitably describe as completely deranged" and alleged he had a "particular obsession" with the Community Security Trust which Miller said "should be under investigation for its ties with the State of Israel."

-On 28 February, Malia Bouattia, former President of the UK National Union of Students, supported Miller in an opinion piece for Aljazeera: "The accusations of 'anti-Semitism' levelled at him arise from a lecture he gave on the Zionist movement's involvement in promoting Islamophobia, a well-known fact among scholars who study the Palestinian question."
+On 28 February, Malia Bouattia, the former President of the UK National Union of Students, supported Miller in an opinion piece for Aljazeera: "The accusations of 'anti-Semitism' levelled at him arise from a lecture he gave on the Zionist movement's involvement in promoting Islamophobia, a well-known fact among scholars who study the Palestinian question."
 According to the Jewish Chronicle, Iranian-backed Press TV wrote that there was a "concerted campaign against Professor Miller" and "intense activity by the Zionist lobby across the length and breadth of the British political landscape."

 On 4 March 2021, historian David Feldman wrote that Miller's work on Israel and Zionism was in the tradition of "conspiracy theorists [who] have pointed to Jews as the malign force driving the modern world."

 In early March 2021, The Times reported Miller had been accused by the APPGAA of antisemitism.
 He had called for the "end of Zionism," and said Israel is "trying to exert its will all over the world."

+Investigation and termination of employment

 Investigation and reactions

-On 17 March, the University said that it had begun an investigation of Miller.
+On 17 March, the university said that it had begun an investigation of Miller.
 In March 2021, Avon and Somerset Police said that it had opened an investigation to determine whether any hate crimes had occurred.
+Nothing further came from the police investigation.
 In April 2021, 550 academics, including Simon Schama and Simon Sebag Montefiore, signed a letter condemning Miller's statements the previous February.
 Thangam Debbonaire, whose constituency includes the University of Bristol, also denounced the comments Miller made.

-In response to his sacking, a Change.org petition was set up, gaining almost 40,000 signatures in support of Miller and an open letter to the University was signed by hundreds of public intellectuals and academics, including high profile names such as Noam Chomsky and Judith Butler as well as several dozen Bristol University academics, demanding his reinstatement.
+In response to his sacking, a Change.org petition was set up, gaining almost 40,000 signatures in support of Miller and an open letter to the university was signed by hundreds of public intellectuals and academics, including high-profile figures such as Noam Chomsky and Judith Butler as well as several dozen Bristol University academics, demanding his reinstatement.
 This stated that "Professor Miller is an eminent scholar, is known internationally for exposing the role that powerful actors and well-resourced, co-ordinated networks play in manipulating and stage-managing public debates, including on racism."

 A separate letter, signed by hundreds of Jewish supporters of Miller, stated that "Jewish opinion on Zionism has always been diverse" and that the attacks on Miller will "chill free speech on Israel if left unchallenged".